Immerse yourself in nature and history

-Taking guided and self-guided tours of Parramatta Park is a great way to learn about the Park’s numerous significant historic sites and gain insight into Australia’s early colonial times.
+Taking guided and self-guided tours of Parramatta Park is a great way to learn about its significance and gain insight into Australia’s early colonial history.

-Parramatta Park Monuments and Sites: This self-guided tour takes in many of the Park’s key historic sites and monuments, including the Park Gatehouses, The Crescent, The Observatory Transit Stones, The Bath House, the Boer War Memorial and more.
+This self-guided tour takes in many of the Park’s historic sites and monuments, including its gatehouses, the Crescent, the Observatory Transit Stones, the Bath House and the Boer War Memorial.

 Download the monuments and sites self-guided walking tour pamphlet.